kcartlidge/simple-service-discovery/README.md

 ## Features

 * No service registration, just update the ```ssd.ini``` file to make changes.
+* Endpoints have names, so you can go from a generic name like 'billing' to an exact endpoint, thus giving service discovery.
+* Multiple endpoints can have the same name, so your app can choose the one with the best health.
-* Polling system checks the status of the endpoints on a regular basis.
+* Polling system checks the status of the endpoints on a regular frequency of your choice.
-* Simple JSON responses for valid, invalid, or both in one.
+* Simple JSON response gives the location and status of all endpoints by name.

 ## Status